 Individual income tax credit and property tax exemption for substantial-capacity solar equipment.
 Provides an individual income tax credit and a mandatory property tax exemption for substantial-capacity solar equipment.
 The bill defines "substantial-capacity solar equipment" and requires a taxpayer to obtain certification from his local building department that such equipment is eligible for exemption.
 Current law provides an exemption for a broader category of solar energy equipment, facilities, or devices; however, such exemption is permissive for localities and may be partial or full.
 The bill provides that a person may claim an income tax credit for his costs associated with substantial-capacity solar equipment if he includes his certification with his tax return.
 The amount of the credit is the least of \$10,000, 10 percent of the equipment's installed cost, or the person's tax liability.
 The bill provides that the Department of Taxation shall issue no more than \$500,000 in credits per taxable year, and it does not allow taxpayers to carry unused credit forward.
 The credit sunsets after taxable year 2022.
-01/02/18 House: Referred to Committee on Finance City Position: Support HB 257 Virginia Public Procurement Act; clarifies definitions of responsible bidder or offeror.
-Patron: Hope Summary as introduced:

-Virginia Public Procurement Act; definitions; responsible bidder or offeror.
+02/02/18 House: Subcommittee recommends passing by indefinitely (5-Y 3-N) Notes: City Position: Support, if amended to allow the locality to decide whether to exempt such property from local taxation.
+HB 257 Virginia Public Procurement Act; clarifies definitions of responsible bidder or offeror.
+Patron: Hope Summary as introduced: Virginia Public Procurement Act; definitions; responsible bidder or offeror.
 Clarifies the definition of "responsible bidder" or "offeror" in the procurement act to provide that a determination of whether a bidder or offeror is responsible shall include a consideration of the bidder's or offeror's previous experience.
-01/02/18 House: Referred to Committee on General Laws City Position: Support HB 260 Virginia Critically Missing Adult Alert Program; created.
-Patrons: Jones, J.C., Miyares, Boysko, Delaney, Mullin, Plum and Price; Senators: Lucas, McClellan and Spruill Summary as introduced:

-Virginia Critically Missing Adult Alert Program.
+01/02/18 House: Referred to Committee on General Laws Notes: City Position: Support HB 260 Virginia Critically Missing Adult Alert Program; created.
+Patrons: Jones, J.C., Miyares, Filler-Corn, Ayala, Bloxom, Boysko, Brewer, Davis, Delaney, Hurst, James, Jones, S.C., Knight, Krizek, Leftwich, Lindsey, McQuinn, Mullin, O'Quinn, Plum, Price, Rodman, Rush and Webert; Senators: McClellan, Lewis, Lucas and Spruill Summary as introduced: Virginia Critically Missing Adult Alert Program.
 Creates a program for local, regional, or statewide notification of a critically missing adult, defined as an adult whose whereabouts are unknown, who is believed to have been abducted, and whose disappearance poses a credible threat to his health and safety.
-01/15/18 House: Assigned MPPS sub: Subcommittee #2 City Position: Support HB 261 Localities; regulation of firearms in government buildings.
-Patrons: Price, Adams, D.M., Bagby, Boysko, Carr, Herring, Hope, Jones, J.C., Krizek, Levine, Plum, Simon and Watts; Senator: Locke Summary as introduced:
+02/09/18 House: Reported from Appropriations (22-Y 0-N) Notes: City Position: Support HB 261 Localities; regulation of firearms in government buildings.
+Patrons: Price, Adams, D.M., Bagby, Boysko, Carr, Herring, Hope, Jones, J.C., Krizek, Levine, Lopez, Plum, Roem, Simon and Watts; Senator: Locke Summary as introduced:

 Localities; regulation of firearms in government buildings.
 Allows localities to regulate the possession of firearms, ammunition, or components or combination thereof in, or the carrying of firearms, ammunition, or components or combination thereof into, any building owned or used by such locality for governmental purposes.
 Current law prohibits localities from adopting or enforcing any ordinance, resolution, or motion regarding firearms, ammunition, or components or combination thereof unless expressly authorized by statute.
-01/15/18 House: Assigned MPPS sub: Subcommittee #1 City Position: Support HB 266 Hate crimes; gender, gender identity, or sexual orientation, penalty.
-Patron: Turpin Summary as introduced:
+02/01/18 House: Subcommittee recommends passing by indefinitely (4-Y 2-N) Notes: City Position: Support HB 266 Hate crimes; gender, gender identity, or sexual orientation, penalty.
+Patrons: Turpin, Adams, D.M., Boysko, Carr, Hope, Kory, Krizek, Levine, McQuinn, Plum, Rodman and Simon; Senators: Ebbin and Howell Summary as introduced: